hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ## Quickstart

-This section shows the most common way to run a Hemi rpc node.
+This section shows the most common way to run a Hemi RPC node.
 Most users should follow this.
-For additional options or if you have addtional requirement, refer to the rest of the document.
+For additional options or if you have additional requirement, refer to the rest of the document.

 1. Clone the repo:
 ```sh